Naoghuman/Incubator/Lib-Tile/README.md

 * read the `README.md` from every project and
 * read the [JavaDoc] in the project and libraries.

-where examples are shown and the api from the libaries are explained.
+where examples and the api are shown and explained.